 The certificate in Equine Business is restricted to individuals who have earned either a Bachelor of Science or Bachelor of Arts degree and want academic training in the field of equine business.
 The program is designed as an intensive one-year program for full-time students, although part-time students will be accepted.
+Beginning summer 2011, the certificate program will be available online.

-The curriculum consists of 30-33 hours of Equine Business courses for those individuals who possess a four-year Business degree or an MBA.
-The curriculum will include a minimum of 51 credit hours for those persons lacking in the certificate prerequisites.
+The curriculum consists of 24 hours of Equine Business courses for those individuals who possess a four-year Business degree or an MBA.
+The curriculum will include a minimum of 45 credit hours for those persons lacking in the certificate prerequisites.

-Admission requirements include submission of an application and official transcripts showing completion of a four-year degree, and an overall 2.8 GPA.
+Admission requirements include submission of an application and official transcripts showing completion of a four-year degree, and an overall 3.0 GPA.
 Priority application deadlines are June 1 for fall semester.
 Admission to the Equine Certificate Program is available only in the fall semesters.
+Admission to the online Equine Certificate Program is available in the summer semesters.
+Priority application deadline is March 1 for summer semesters.